Updated: Jun 6

 LOWER BUDGET ALTERNATIVE:

-The image quality isn’t as good and features aren’t as advanced, but if you're after bang for your buck, then the Sony A6000 is a great choice.
+The image quality isn’t quite as good and features aren’t as advanced, but if you're after bang for your buck, then the Sony A6000 is a great choice.
+Another option would be to go for a second hand camera from the Sony A line.
+They are all very good cameras and because Sony seems to be releasing cameras for fun there are lots on the market as people are selling their old cameras to pick up the newer models.

 Sony 24-70mm f2.8 (our main lens)